 Furthermore, lawyers can give you legal advice about other matters that aren’t directly related to the conveyance.
 We can advise whether the conveyance affects your will or estate planning, we can advise on a lease if the property is being sold or purchased subject to an existing tenancy and we can also advise on some tax implications to name just a few things.

-You’ll find that the team at Conditsis Lawyers is here to demystify the conveyancing process.
+Contact the team at Conditsis Lawyers to demystify the conveyancing process.